TechnologyHill/cloud-chamber-EM-1/PCB/README.md

 This PCB is compatible with [MLAB](https://github.com/MLAB-project).

-You need to download [Mlab footprints](https://github.com/MLAB-project/kicad-mlab).
+You need to download [MLAB footprints](https://github.com/MLAB-project/kicad-mlab).